dequn/resume/dequn_zhang_en.md

 * ***HER* &nbsp;&nbsp;&nbsp;Business Project/Developer&nbsp;&nbsp;Oct.
 2014 - Mar.
 2015**

 	**Descripiton:** *HER* is short for Hazard, Exposure, Risk.
-It utilizes historical hazard data, exposure data, and insurance policy data to predict risk probability and whether a new policy is worthy to take.
+It utilizes historical hazard data, exposure data, and insurance policy data to predict risk probability and whether a new policy is worth to take.
 Launched by a Dr. of Structure who resigned from a reinsurance company.

 	**Responsibilities:** ***a.*** Find, analyze and **crawl down** accessible hazard, exposure data, coded in Python, ***b.*** **design table structure** for GIS data on *PostGIS*, maintain datatbase, ***c.*** provide **data query API** for business staff in *Java*.